KS-Vendetta/Kingshot-Guide/viking-attack.md

 📍 If you're unable to participate, send your reinforcements before going offline and **share your city coordinates in Alliance Chat** so members can reinforce your city.

 🚫 **Do NOT use a Shield.**
-Shielding prevents Vikings from attacking your city and reduces overall alliance points.
+Shield does not prevents Vikings from attacking your city and reduces overall alliance points.

-❤️ Do **not heal troops during battle** if it recalls your troops from reinforcements.
-Instead, heal after **Wave 9** before the HQ battle or after the event if possible.
+❤️ Do **not heal troops during battle** Instead, heal after **Wave 9** before the HQ battle or after the event if possible.

 🤝 Form small support groups (pairs or groups of six) to reinforce one another consistently throughout the event.